REGIONAL CONFLICT

 AVIATION SITUATION: AIRSPACE CLOSURES & FLIGHT DISRUPTIONS

-• Airspace closures across Iran, Iraq, Kuwait, Israel, Bahrain, Qatar, and UAE.
+• Airspace closures continue over Iran, Iraq, Kuwait, Israel, Bahrain, Qatar, UAE.

 Operational Implications:

-• Freight schedules for air cargo are disrupted, compounding supply chain delays.
+• Air cargo schedules remain disrupted, compounding supply chain delays.

 KEY TAKEAWAYS

-• Global Logistics Disruption: Both maritime and air routes are affected, increasing transit times and costs.
+• Global Logistics Disruption: Maritime and air routes still constrained; transit times extended.

-• Volatile Market Rates: Immediate and unpredictable changes in rates and surcharges are expected.
+• Volatile Market Rates: Rates and surcharges remain unpredictable.

-• Communication: Regular updates and proactive engagement with carriers and freight forwarders are essential to mitigate disruptions.
+• Communication: Regular updates and proactive engagement with carriers and freight forwarders are critical.